AlvielD/CS50---Web-Programming-with-Python-and-JavaScript/README.md

 ## Project 2: SQL, Models and Migrations
 Here we design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a "watchlist".
 Project's repository available [here](https://github.com/AlvielD/CS50---Web-Programming-with-Python-and-JavaScript/tree/main/commerce).

+## Project 3: JavaScript
+E-mail client web application that allows to manage your e-mails into "inbox", "sent" and "archived" inboxes.
+You can send, reply and see your e-mails.
+See the repository mail [here](https://github.com/AlvielD/CS50---Web-Programming-with-Python-and-JavaScript/tree/main/mail).